 What Drives Bone Adaptation

 - Heavy resistance work.
-Working sets in the 3–6 rep range, on big patterns — squat, hinge, press, row, carry — produce the largest osteogenic signal.
+Working sets in the 3–6 rep range, on big patterns — squat, hinge, press, row, carry — produce the largest osteogenic (bone-building) signal.

 How We Apply It at Impact Fitness Oakland